That1M8Head/Swordlink/Docs/docs.rst

 .. image:: gameplay-screenshot-3.png

-In addition to raising your style meter, defeating enemies will refill your health, so be mindful of how much damage you take and how much you dish out, and the amount of health you regain is dependent on your style rank.
+In addition to raising your style meter, on difficulty levels other than Glitchfall, defeating enemies will refill your health, so be mindful of how much damage you take and how much you dish out.
+The amount of health you regain is dependent on your style rank.

 Evasion
 ^^^^^^^